 The Celtic Music Radio Album of the Week is covetted by the bands and performers who received the award.
 Such artists have included: Dave Gibb, Alan Reid & Rob van Sante, Andi Neate, The Paul McKenna Band, The Sands Family, John Malcolm, Craig Jeffrey, Aly Bain & Phil Cunningham, Nick Keir and Ockham’s Razor.

-Celtic Music Radio continues to cover the Celtic Connections festival every January with our online listeners peaking at 19,200 during the 2010 festival.
+Celtic Music Radio continues to cover the Celtic Connections festival every January with our listenership peaking at 105,000 during the 2015 festival.

 In January 2010, Celtic Music Radio Limited registered as a Scottish Charity with OSCR, the Office of Scottish Charity Regulator with the registered Number SC041172.
-It is hoped that this move will allow applications for grant funding to further expand activities.
+This allows applications for grant funding to further expand activities.
 You may wish to donate towards our running costs.

 Switchover to FM

-Celtic Music Radio applied to Ofcom for an FM broadcasting licence during Round 3 of Community Radio licensing and was successful with an award announced on 17 July 2012.
-The station has to get ‘on-air’ within two years of the licence award date.
+Celtic Music Radio applied to Ofcom for an FM broadcasting licence and was successful with an award announced on 17 July 2012.

-Transmission on 95 FM across Glasgow brings Celtic Music Radio to a new audience in many parts of the city.
-Celtic Music Radio on 95 FM offers:
+Transmission on 95 FM across Glasgow brought Celtic Music Radio to a new audience in many parts of the city with improved reception and better sound quality.

 A New Home